armallah/SEG-venture-capital-portfolio/README.md

 The Code of Duty Major Group Project Year2Sem2

 ## Authors
-SPARSH PATEL
+- SPARSH PATEL
-ROHAN DESAI
+- ROHAN DESAI
-PRATAP GUHA
+- PRATAP GUHA
-THATCHATHON LEELAWAT
+- THATCHATHON LEELAWAT
-ABDUL (Abdul Rahman) MALLAH
+- ABDUL (Abdul Rahman) MALLAH
-UMAIR QURESHI
+- UMAIR QURESHI
-SHAAN VIERU
+- SHAAN VIERU

+## Deployed version of the application
+The deployed version of the application can be found at *<>*.

 ## Instructions